ropensci/ruODK/cran-comments.md

 * Package help contains `\Sexpr{}` which causes R CMD CHECK warnings.
 * The PDF version of the manual can be included on request, but is currently not included as per advice from ROpenSci.
 * The example data contains UTF-8 strings.
+This is a realistic scenario.
 * Installation size:
-  * The vignette "odata" contains a leaflet map with popups showing embedded photos, a highly sought after use case.
+  * The vignette "odata-api" contains a leaflet map with popups showing embedded photos, a highly sought after use case.
     The third party dependencies, especially leaflet-awesomemarkers (for map popups), cost over 3MB.
-  * The other vignette "api" refers to the map in vignette "odata" as not to duplicate the expensive map.
+  * The other vignette "restful-api" refers to the map in vignette "odata" as not to duplicate the expensive map.
   * The example images have been resized aggressively to 200x150 px.
   * Included images for branding and attribution are at lowest legible size.